AuDHD/ADHD Coach

 • When you feel overwhelmed, it is often because you are undersupported.
 The coach-client relationship is vital to developing lasting change because it provides the social support needed for behavioral changes to be sustainable and for new neural pathways to form.
 Coaching helps you maintain motivation, make a plan, stay on course, and get back on track when inevitable lapses occur (Espinosa-Salas and Gonzalez-Arias 2023).

-If you struggle with emotional regulation and executive functioning, support can help you reach your goals and tackle the stressors of everyday life.
-Personal coaching provides a safe place to explore and connect with your feelings, needs, and intuition.
+If you struggle with emotional regulation and executive functioning, support and safety can help you reach your goals and tackle the stressors of everyday life.
+My mission is to create a safe space for you to explore and connect with your feelings, needs, and intuition.
+Change happens when we feel safe enough to step towards an unfamiliar path.
 Read the “About Risa” section to see how coaching transformed my life.

 If you're interested in learning more about the investment and determining if my program is a good fit for you, book a free discovery call!